Character Backstories

 Blake did.

-She had nothing left but a single address burned into her memory.
+She returned with nothing except scars, grief, and a single address burned permanently into her memory, the family home.

 Origin: Seattle, Washington